top of page

 Great coat of arms of Carinthia

-Today, Carinthia remains the only federal state of Austria that officially uses the "Great coat of arms" with a helmet, a helmet cap, and the very same "namenst" - a fabric cover that protected knights from sun and rain.
+Today, Carinthia remains the only federal state of Austria that officially uses the "Great coat of arms" with the heraldic elements such as a helmet, a crest, and the very same "mantling" - a fabric cover that protected knights from sun and rain.

-True, in battle it invariably turned into shreds, so in heraldry it is now depicted as a whimsical lace of torn stripes, which historians romantically call “leaves” or “tongues of flame.”
+True, in battle it invariably turned into shreds, so in heraldry it is now depicted as a whimsical lace of torn stripes, which historians romantically call “leaves” or “tongues of flame” to bring some intrigue and attention of the readers and spectators.

 Coat of arms of the city of Klagenfurt